martingaston/test-doubles-workshop/README.md

 # Test Doubles Workshop

+> ⚠️ This README.md requires updating to include JavaScript/psuedocode examples.
+Examples right now are written in Ruby.

 ## Introduction

 "Test double" is an overarching (and debatably overloaded) term to define the action of replacing real/production code with a simplified _stand-in_ (like a stunt double in a movie) for the purposes of creating an automated test suite, predominantly within the object-oriented programming paradigm.